Tax Planning Window to Save in Lifetime Taxes

 These partial Roth conversions are amazingly powerful!
 They are among the best tax strategies for retirement.

-Having at least some money in Roth accounts is essential for good tax diversification.
+Having some money in Roth accounts is essential for good tax diversification.
 It gives you control of future income.
 Remember the question: to Roth or not to Roth depends on tax rate arbitrage.

 An Example of Partial Roth Conversions